 Art is chair of the firm's Renewable Energy & Energy Efficiency Law Practice Group and a member of the Environmental & Energy Law Practice Group.
 He has a reputation for representing a diverse cross-section of clients including Fortune 500 business, municipal, land trust, tribal and state agency clients to accomplish their respective environmental and energy goals.
 This diverse client mix provides him with a unique perspective for achieving client goals in often complex environmental and energy engagements.
 Art is particularly proud of his role where he has utilized his diverse client experience to develop successful legal strategies for Brownfield developments, sustainable business plans and renewable energy projects for the firm's clients.

 These accomplishments for clients are achieved, in part, through his experience with state and federal agencies that often play an important role in the ultimate success for such projects.
-For example, he is privileged to serve on one DATCP and four DNR Task Forces as a result of appointments made by the Secretaries of these respective agencies.
-These Task Forces include: the DNR Brownfield Advisory, the Sediment Advisory, the Contaminated Soil Advisory, the Green Tier Advisory and the Lead/Arsenic Advisory Committees.
+For example, he is privileged to serve on one DATCP and five DNR Task Forces as a result of appointments made by the Secretaries of these respective agencies.
+These Task Forces include: Air Management Advisory Committee, the DNR Brownfield Advisory, the Sediment Advisory, the Contaminated Soil Advisory, the Green Tier Advisory and the Lead/Arsenic Advisory Committees.
 He also serves on a recent DNR Energy Sector Biogas working group.